nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

   chooses to accept early data, include in EncryptedExtensions the "early_data" extension, "early_token_binding" extension, and "token_binding" extension with the same version and key parameter from the previous connection.

+The "early_token_binding" extension must be present in EncryptedExtensions exactly when both "early_data" and "token_binding" are present.

 A server that receives a ClientHello with "early_token_binding" cannot reject Token Binding and also accept early data at the same time.
 Said server may